modelscope/FunASR/docs/vllm_guide.md

 - **SPK is of limited effectiveness on Fun-ASR-Nano** (see #2944); most real-time ASR scenarios do not need speaker separation.
 - **Streaming SPK is expensive and grows with the session**: each sentence re-clusters **all historical embeddings** (**O(N²)**, more expensive per sentence as the session grows) and **synchronously blocks the event loop**; the session also **re-clusters everything again** at the end, so the per-sentence clustering during streaming is overwritten by the final result — redundant as far as the final output is concerned.
 This is especially pronounced under long sessions + high concurrency.
 - **Recommendation**: keep the default off for multi-client live ASR; if diarization is required, add `--enable-spk` and treat the final STOP-time labels as authoritative.
+- **Long-session diagnostics**: when a session still slows down or disconnects, rerun with `--log-session-stats-interval 30` and check whether `audio_buffer_samples`, `locked_sentences`, `speaker_history_chunks`, `speaker_history_embeddings`, and `speaker_centers` stay bounded.
+If those counters stay near their limits while RTF keeps rising, the remaining bottleneck is more likely model inference, response payload size, or environment scheduling rather than retained session state.

 ### 6.7 Production concurrency and multi-process deployment